ENI Cross-border Cooperation Programme

 11. Are existing staff’s salaries eligible?

 Yes, such costs are eligible under the conditions that they do not exceed those normally borne by the Beneficiary or its partners and in the same time comply with the national laws they are subject to.
 As such, especially in the case of civil servants, it is highly advisable to consult the national legislations and consult the National Authority for the legal provisions one needs to comply with.
+Civil law contract under the budget line” staff” cannot be consider as eligible, but under the line dedicated to externalized services.

 12. Administrative costs (overheads or indirect costs) are eligible costs only for the Lead Applicant or for all Applicants?